Should you mix creatine monohydrate with your protein shake or take them separately?

 When to Take Creatine for Best Results

-Creatine timing isn’t critical since it builds up in your muscles.
+Creatine timing isn’t critical since it builds up in your muscles over time.
+What matters most is consistency—taking it daily so your muscle stores stay saturated.

 However, taking it post-workout with your shake has practical advantages—your muscles are primed for nutrient absorption after training.